NASA's Osiris-Rex spacecraft touches down on asteroid Bennu

-Four years after launching from the Earth, NASA's Osiris-rex made a historic and brief landing on potentially hazardous asteroid Bennu, over 200 million miles away.
+Four years after launching from Earth, NASA's Osiris-Rex on Tuesday made a historic and brief landing on potentially hazardous asteroid Bennu, over 200 million miles away.

 The spacecraft traveled all that way to perform a short touch-and-go maneuver with the goal of collecting a sample from the asteroid's surface and transporting it back to Earth for study.

-We won't know until Wednesday if Osiris-rex succeeded in grabbing a space science souvenir, but on Tuesday NASA TV reported the spacecraft's robotic sampling arm, named Touch-And-Go Sample Acquisition Mechanism (TAGSAM), successfully touched down on Bennu for about fifteen seconds.
+We won't know until Wednesday whether Osiris-Rex succeeded in grabbing a space science souvenir, but on Tuesday, NASA TV reported the spacecraft's robotic sampling arm, named Touch-And-Go Sample Acquisition Mechanism (Tagsam), successfully touched down on Bennu for about 15 seconds.
 During the brief contact, it performed what amounts to a cosmic pickpocketing maneuver.

-There's no guarantee that Osiris-rex has collected a significant sample.
-As the spacecraft approached and then spent two years orbiting and surveying Bennu, it became clear that this tiny world is different than what scientists expected.
-The team hoped to find a number of sandy surfaces ideal for sampling, but it turns out that Bennu is a rubble pile, with a rugged terrain strewn with boulders.
+There's no guarantee Osiris-Rex has collected a significant sample.
+As the spacecraft approached and then spent two years orbiting and surveying Bennu, it became clear this tiny world is different than what scientists expected.
+The team hoped to find a number of sandy surfaces ideal for sampling, but it turns out Bennu is a rubble pile, with a rugged terrain strewn with boulders.

-Osiris-rex was designed to touchdown on a flat, even surface, but Bennu is so rocky on the surface that the team found no suitable space.
-Fortunately, Osiris-rex seems to be outperforming its design when it comes to precision navigation.
+Osiris-Rex was designed to touch down on a flat, even surface, but Bennu is so rocky the team found no suitable space.
+Fortunately, Osiris-Rex seems to be outperforming its design when it comes to precision navigation.
 This gave the team the confidence to try its sampling maneuver on a site dubbed Nightingale, which is only about as big as a few parking spaces.

 Given the landscape, there are a number of things that could have gone wrong if Osiris-Rex clips a boulder or contacted an uneven surface at a weird angle, for example.
-If that turns out to be the case, we will find out Wednesday and Osiris-Rex will begin to prepare for a second attempt at one of the backup sites that have been selected.
+If that turns out to be the case, we will find out Wednesday and Osiris-Rex will begin to prepare for a second attempt at one of the backup sites.
 The spacecraft is equipped with three nitrogen gas bottles, so the team should get at least two more shots at a successful sampling.

 If Osiris-Rex does succeed, it will join Japan's Hayabusa and Hayabusa-2 missions in the annals of asteroid exploration.
 Hayabusa successfully sampled and returned a tiny bit of material from asteroid Itokawa and Hayabusa2 is in the process of returning a significant sample of space rock Ryugu.